 After minor adjustements (sanding typically), I was able to obtain a fit that was fairly stable when the leg was extended.

 Next, I attached suitably strong planks of wood as feet (to the bottom of the legs) and table supports (to the top of the legs).
 For these planks, I used 2"x6” board.

 The operation of the linear actuators isn’t very quiet and quite slow, but I assume it won’t be a huge problem since the desk is for home-use and I doubt I need to adjust more than twice a day.

-Next steps are to secure feet to each leg and then mount a suitable desktop to the two legs.
 Originally, I had planned on using the redwood slab from a previous project as the table top.
 However, after considering how soft redwood is and therefore its inability to cope with pressure intensive tasks such as pencils, keyboards, etc., I’ve decided find another medium for the tabletop.
 I settled on Select Pine Board from Home Depot (cost ~$20 per 2’x4’ piece).